soil-initiative/stacks/proposals/stacks/Overview.md

 )
 ```

-The `$spawn_thread` function finds an unused identifier for the thread, uses the imported `$new_stack` function to create a new attached stack, then *extends* that stack with a custom frame, and finally adds the thread to the pool, returning its identifier.
+The `$spawn_thread` function finds an unused identifier for the thread, uses the imported `$new_stack` function to create a new complete stack, then *extends* that stack with a custom frame, and finally adds the thread to the pool, returning its identifier.

 The extension step is critical.
 Realize that all the imported `$new_stack` function does is provide a `stackref` for some new stack, one that is conceptually blank besides its grounding frame.